All work and no play makes Greg a dull boy.

 I’ve already been in plenty of situations where I began talking to myself.
 Many people experience this, and chatting yourself up isn’t actually all that worrisome.
 But in this instance, I was having quite a good conversation with myself when a third Greg popped up and interrupted.

 “Hey, who invited this asshole?”
 I asked Greg #2.
 He didn’t know, so we booted the newcomer before things really turned ugly.
 The human psyche is an impressive thing, but stretching it beyond its elasticity could lead to the proverbial snap.
-Better not to proceed so far down the rabbit hole that you interrupt something important.
+Better not to proceed so far down the rabbit hole that you have trouble finding your way back to the surface.

 By the time my first vacationers — a family of five — arrived three weeks later, I had already weathered 18 days and nights of howling wind, rain, isolation, darkness, and sleep deprivation thanks to an overly alert guard dog.
 Even giant bats were battering the windows at night.
 My theory is that they were desperate after so many consecutive days of strong winds, so tasty insects had to be grabbed wherever possible.
-Every day the going got a little more weird.
+Nothing like sitting up startled from a crash in the night to see a little Dracula face smashed against your window.

 Lesson #6 : Monotony Doesn’t Suit Me